aclaf/flagrant/docs/explanation/behavior.md

 Invalid specifications raise errors during parser construction, establishing a fail-fast validation boundary.
 Once a parser is created successfully, the specification is guaranteed to be valid.

-**Resolution function caching:** The parser caches option and subcommand resolution results for performance.
+**Resolution function caching:** the parser caches option and subcommand resolution results for performance.
 Resolution lookups are memoized to enable O(1) retrieval for repeated resolutions.
-A common case like `-vvv` (resolving 'v' three times) benefits significantly from caching, with the first resolution performing the lookup and subsequent resolutions retrieving the cached result.
+A common case like `-vvv` (resolving 'v' three times) benefits from caching, with the first resolution performing the lookup and later resolutions retrieving the cached result.

-**Immutability establishment:** The parser itself is immutable after construction.
+**Immutability establishment:** the parser itself is immutable after construction.
 All configuration flags, the specification, and any resolution caches are fixed at this point.
 This enables safe concurrent reuse of parser instances across threads without synchronization.

+!!! warning "Not yet implemented"
+    Argument file expansion is planned but not yet implemented in the current parser.
+The `@file` syntax and behavior described below represent the intended design.
+For now, `@` characters in arguments are treated as regular text without special processing.

-**Preprocessing - Argument file expansion:** If argument files are enabled (`argument_file_prefix` is not None), the parser expands `@file` references before the main parsing loop begins.
+**Preprocessing - Argument file expansion:** if argument files are enabled (`argument_file_prefix` is not None), the parser expands `@file` references before the main parsing loop begins.
 This preprocessing phase transforms the raw argument list by:

 1. Scanning arguments left-to-right for the configured prefix (default `@`)
 2. Reading referenced files and parsing their contents according to `argument_file_format` (LINE or SHELL)